Course Syllabus

 Recommended reading:

-Human compatible: Artificial intelligence and the problem of control (S. Russell)
+Human compatible: Artificial intelligence and the problem of control Links to an external site.
+(S. Russell)

 Project Presentations (May 18)